 - Spoken to you about all available treatment options, including those options that are approved by the FDA and those that are currently in clinical trials

-- Given you the pros and cons of each treatment option and allowed YOU to make the decision you feel most comfortable with
+- Discussed with you the pros and cons of each treatment option and allowed YOU to make the decision you feel most comfortable with

 If you don’t feel comfortable with your diagnosis or treatment team, don’t be afraid to get a second opinion.